Society of Human Resource Management/Society of Labor and Employment Relations

 - Networking trips

 We also have activities geared toward networking and engaging with fellow club members along with the School of Labor and Employment Relation’s alumni, faculty, and staff.
 These activities include fundraising efforts for both THON and Relay for Life, our Fall Hayride, our Student-Faculty Bowling event, IM Volleyball, and much more!

-If you want to learn more about SHRM-SLER, please contact the club’s current president, Mary Enger.
-If you would like to be added to receive our emails, please contact the club’s current secretary, Lauren Caviston.
+If you want to learn more about SHRM-SLER, please contact the club’s current president, Shaelyn Dowd.
+If you would like to be added to receive our emails, please contact the club’s current secretary, Julia Byrd.

 SHRM/SLER in the News

 Check out this news story about the club!
-Past president Mary Enger and current president Alexandra Luongo talk about their experiences with SHRM/SLER and the benefits of joining.
+Past presidents Mary Enger and Alexandra Luongo talk about their experiences with SHRM/SLER and the benefits of joining.

 Student Works at Penn State

 Student Works at Penn State (SWAPS) is an official Penn State student organization, sponsored by Penn State’s School of Labor and Employment Relations.
 SWAPS is a student group focused on labor rights, fair workplaces, and understanding how improving workers’ rights also helps to improve our communities.
 Our student members have educated themselves about issues such as support for unions, voting rights, student debt, and the minimum wage.
 They have also advocated for these issues, and others, by conducting research, organizing teach-ins, and collecting petition signatures.
 SWAPS helps connect students with unions and other justice organizations in the labor movement.
 SWAPS student members have also secured paid internships with Pennsylvania unions and SWAPS has provided many networking opportunities for students interested in a career in labor or in other social justice organizations.
 Interested students should contact Lauren Caviston.